 A consultation may help you sort out your concerns about a student's personal difficulties; discuss whether and/or how to refer the student to the Counseling Center; explore alternative approaches; and manage emergencies.

 If this is the case:

-> Tell the student you wish to consult us
+Tell the student you wish to consult with Counseling.

-> No information given to parents, faculty, or staff without student’s permission
+NOTE: Due to FERPA laws, no information may be given to parents, faculty, or staff without student’s permission

-> Male and female counselors available
+Male and female counselors available